Tsukiyonocm/Reading-List/README.md

 ### Currently Reading

-1. The True Believer by Eric Boffer
+1. Lifespan by David Sinclair
 2. Star Wars: The Last Jedi by Jason Fry

-### Current Book Completed Count as of 5-22-2022
+### Current Book Completed Count as of 5-26-2022

-Non-fiction - 4\
+Non-fiction - 5\
 Fiction - 11